mvit777/BikeShop/BikeShop.BlazorComponents/README.md

 It also gives us the opportunity to explore new and smarter ways of setting up js-interop and lazy-load additional javascript.
 (TODO: ADD LINK TO SCREENSHOT OF FINAL STUFF)

+## Breaking the Monolith and some refactor
+### An honest review at our AdminBikeList component
+(..more to come..)
+### Getting rid of hardcoded values and configure our components from outside

 (More to come)